Cole-Fr/ZScalerDatacenterConfigExtract/README.md

 - Datacenters - Identifies the Datacenters to pull the data from. ex 'Atlanta II,Boston I,Abu Dhabi II'
 - Path - Denotes the directory that the CSV from an 'All' data extract will be deposited.

 Configuration File Syntax:
 Below shows the syntax for the config.ini file that can be used for regular or complex extracts.
+See the example config.ini for the proper formatting.

 [Default]
 - Cloud = *Specify ZScaler Cloud*